JuliaPhylo/PhyloNetworks.jl/docs/src/man/installation.md

 Let's create our list of gene trees by reading this file.

 ```@repl install
-genetrees = readmultitopology(raxmltreefile); # the semicolon suppresses info on the result
+genetrees = readmultinewick(raxmltreefile); # the semicolon suppresses info on the result
 typeof(genetrees)
 ```
 which shows us that `genetrees` is of type `Vector{HybridNetwork}`, that is,